A timeline of the Menendez brothers’ double-murder case

 March 1996: Jurors convict both brothers of first-degree murder.

-July 1996: The brothers are sentenced to life in prison without the possibility of parole.
+July 1996: The brothers are sentenced to life without the possibility of parole.

-February 1998: A California appeals court upholds the brothers’ conviction, and three months later, the state Supreme Court agrees.
+February 1998: A California appeals court upholds their conviction, and three months later, the state Supreme Court agrees.

 October 1998: The brothers file habeas corpus petitions with the California Supreme Court.
 After they are denied the next year, they file petitions in federal district court, which are also denied.